diez/www.diez.org/docs/getting-started/css-sass.md

 }
 ```

-In this example, the `Colors`component maps semantic names to the `Palette` component's color definitions.
+In this example, the `Colors`object maps semantic names to `Palette`'s color definitions.

 Change `lightBackground` to `palette.lightPurple` like so: